-If you have any questions regarding the application process, please address them to Enterprise Ireland at DTIF@enterprise-ireland.com with the subject line 'DTIF 2021 FAQ'.
-Queries will be answered at the information event and through the webinar process (see indicative dates on page 2 above and follow the Department on Twitter for updates - @DeptEnterprise).
+If you have any questions regarding the application process, please address them to Enterprise Ireland at DTIF@enterprise-ireland.com with the subject line 'DTIF 2023 FAQ'.
+Queries will be answered at the information event and through the webinar process (see indicative dates on page 2 above and follow the Department of Enterprise, Trade and Employment on Twitter for updates - @DeptEnterprise).